HM-DTLab-SoSe21-JimmaNeo/SoSe21-JimmaNeo-project_b/documentation/markdowns/04_architecture.md

 # Frontend
-The frontend consists of Razor pages containing Blazorise items with no abstraction layer between the pages and the called backend services.
+The frontend consists of Razor components containing Blazorise items with no abstraction layer between the pages and the called backend services.
 Style items are pulled out to common style file.

 **Shared**